Convex co-compact groups with one dimensional boundary faces: Proof of Theorem

-By hypothesis, $\Cc$ does not contain any properly embedded simplices with dimension three or more.
-Hence, using Theorem~\ref{thm:structure_rel_hyp_cc}, it is enough to show that the collection of all properly embedded two dimensional simplices in $\Cc$ is closed and discrete in the local Hausdorff topology induced by $\dist_\Omega$.
+Then, $\Cc$ does not contain any properly embedded simplices with dimension three or more.
+Hence, using Theorem~\ref{thm:structure_rel_hyp_cc}, it is enough to show that the collection of all properly embedded two dimensional simplices in $\Cc$ is closed and discrete in the local Hausdorff convergence topology induced by $\dist_\Omega$.

 \begin{lemma} If $\ell \subset \partiali \Cc$ is a line segment, $S \subset \Cc$ is a properly embedded two dimensional simplex, and $\ell \cap \partial S \neq \emptyset$, then $\ell \subset \partial S$. \end{lemma}